Visit the Kilmartin Museum (helps you to interpret the glen and also good for lunch).

 Mull (car ferry from Oban with bus link to Tobermory if you prefer not to take the car)

 Kerrera (passenger & bicycle ferry from Oban)

 Seil or Luing (local boat / ferry service)

 We are centrally placed for day trips to

 Oban (Visit McCaigs Tower, the distillery or just watch the ferrys come and go)

-Inveraray(Visit the castle, the jail and the ship museum)
+Inveraray(Visit the jail, the castle and the Auchindrain Township)

 Campbeltown (and maybe venture further down to the famous Mull of Kintyre)

 There are may artists and crafts people in the area who will be happy to invite you into their workshops or galleries.
 Take a look at the 'Artmap' website for details of individual artists and information of the annual 'Artmap Weekend' when all of the artists arrange an 'open house' for visitors.

 You may also like to take a look at the 'Kilvaree Croft' website - a working croft producing crafts from materials produced on the croft.
 Many of these items are also on sale in the Kilmartin House Museum shop.